gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2019-05-25-style-transfer-gif.md

 Other potential improvements (inspired by [Ruder et al 2016](https://arxiv.org/abs/1604.08610)) were:

-- Initialize the optimizer (Adam) state between frames
+- Initialize the the optimizer (Adam) state once and maintain it between frames
 - Initialize the current frame with the previous frame
 - Add a “temporal consistency loss” that tries to match one or more of the previous frames